davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 >
 > When producing a registry index entry for a package Cargo will not serialise
 > any `builtin` dependencies it inferred.
 This allows the set of inferred
 > packages to change in the future if needed.
+Similarly, the published
+> `Cargo.toml` will not explicitly declare any inferred dependencies.

 *See the following sections for rationale/alternatives:*